scipy-conference/scipy_proceedings/papers/jan_verschelde/phcpy.rst

 --------------------------------

-As we compute over the field of complex numbers, the continuity of the solution set in function of changing coefficients of the polynomials in the system is exploited.
+As we compute over the field of complex numbers, the continuity of the solution set as a function of the coefficients of each polynomial in the system is exploited.
 Continuation methods are numerical algorithms which track solution paths defined by a one parameter family of polynomial systems.
 This family is called the homotopy.
 Homotopy methods take a polynomial